 - the relevant provisions of Clause 54 or Clause 55 including the neighbourhood and site description and design response

-- the relevant general provisions
+- the relevant particular, general and operational provisions

 - any comments of referral authorities and others (if applicable).